Research flow-through location De Twirre

 Why can't asylum seekers work like Ukrainians who came here?

-Asylum seekers have recently been allowed to work if they have been in the Netherlands for at least 6 months.
+Asylum seekers have been allowed to work since the end of 2023, if they have been in the Netherlands for at least 6 months.
 They then need a work permit and have to pay their own contribution to the reception.
-If a flow-through location goes ahead, it will not be asylum seekers but status holders.
+If a flow-through location goes ahead, it will not house asylum seekers but status holders.
 Status holders are always allowed to work, because they have a residence permit.

 For how many years is a flow-through site?